CloudSantosh/java-application/README.md

 Tomcat will automatically deploy your application and make it accessible via the specified context path.

-### Managing Tomcat
+#### Managing Tomcat

 You can start, stop, and manage Tomcat using the following commands:

 - To start Tomcat: `./bin/startup.sh` (Unix/Linux) or `./bin/startup.bat` (Windows).
 - To stop Tomcat: `./bin/shutdown.sh` (Unix/Linux) or `./bin/shutdown.bat` (Windows).

+In order to confuring tomcat server, we have used same jenkins server to host tomcat application with port 8081.

-### Additional Resources
+#### Additional Resources

 For more detailed information on Tomcat configuration and administration, refer to the official [Apache Tomcat documentation](https://tomcat.apache.org/documentation.html).

 ---

 Feel free to customize this text as per your specific application and configuration requirements.
 Include any additional details or steps relevant to your project.

-In order to confuring tomcat server, we have used same jenkins server to host tomcat application with port 8081.

 ## Automating Deployment